Disney Accused of Using Stolen Technology in Hit Films

 Rearden says Disney knowingly contracted with a Chinese company that stole its patented “facial performance motion capture” technology.
 The MOVA Contour technology uses phosphorescent makeup on actors’ faces with synchronized cameras and software to transform the curves, expressions and movements of human faces into lifelike animations.

-“Beauty and the Beast” co-star Emma Watson lauded the technology’s ability to capture “the subtlety” of her co-star Dan Steven’s facial expressions and performance at a Paris press conference cited in Rearden’s lawsuit.
+“Beauty and the Beast” co-star Emma Watson lauded the technology’s ability to capture “the subtlety” of her co-star Dan Stevens’ facial expressions and performance at a Paris press conference cited in Rearden’s lawsuit.

 “But in all of the film industry and media accolades about the record-breaking success of ‘Beauty and the Beast,’ and the acclaimed cutting-edge digital MOVA Contour technology that made the film’s success possible, nowhere is it mentioned that the patented and copyright-protected MOVA Contour technology was stolen from its inventor and developer, Rearden LLC, and its owner Rearden Mova LLC,” the 83-page complaint states.